 There's a fair amount of shade and cover on this hike preventing you from being too exposed.
 Especially when you're lower, the hike runs through a thick conifer forest.
 As you get higher, you enter some burn, and eventually get above the majority of the treeline and cover thins.

 Pine Creek Lake is a popular overnight spot to backpack to.
 You'll find plenty of tent sites due to moderate amounts of use, but you may also be facing competition for them.
-A relative lack of trail connections makes the lake ideal for single night trips.
+A relative lack of trail connections makes the lake ideal for single-night trips.
 Don't forget your fishing pole, FWP stocks the lake with Yellowstone Cutthroat.

 If sleeping in a tent isn't your thing, the Forest Service operates a campground located right at the trailhead.